quentinducasse/decima/paper.md

 EMMA (Engine for Metadata Mapping & Analysis): connects to a Neo4j-based Knowledge Graph built from MCNPTools triplets, retrieving semantic context on classes, methods, dictionaries, and enumerations.
 This ensures that the system has a precise understanding of MCNP data structures.

 OTACON (Operator Terminal for Assisted Communication & Output Navigation): acts as the reasoning engine.
 Using a Large Language Model (LLM), it combines the enriched EMMA context with static mcnptools knowledge to generate both a natural language explanation and executable Python code.
+In practice, DECIMA defaults to GPT-4o-mini for cost-effective operation, while GPT-4o can be selected for more demanding analyses.
+The design remains provider-agnostic, allowing future integration of additional LLMs.

 EVA (Execution and Validation Agent): runs the generated Python code inside a secure sandbox, replacing placeholders with the actual PTRAC file path.
 It captures outputs, plots, and errors, ensuring safe and reproducible execution.